choam2426/letsbuildacompiler-kor/TUTORIAL.md

 This lets us implement all the different conditional and loop constructs, as well as BREAK statements.

-Another tricky issue this part demonstrates is stack management.
-Some of the loops (DO and FOR) keep values on TOS across iterations.
-This needs to be carefully managed by the emitted code.
-We try to follow the original tutorial as closely as possible here, including using a local for the loop variable in FOR.
+Another tricky issue this part demonstrates is local variable management.
-TODO: revisit this with the new structure of loopvars
+WASM doesn't permit pushing values to the stack outside a block and accessing them inside the block.
+Therefore, for each loop that needs it (like DO and FOR) we generate a local to hold the loop variable.
+For FOR we also generate another local that's used for the loop limit.

 The original tutorial also has several bugs (like forgetting to emit certain expressions and matching TO in FOR loops).
 I'm fairly certain Jack Crenshaw